Fibonaccigirly/New-Classrooms/README.md

 Expected Behavior: The room description should contain coherent and relevant information in English.
 Actual Behavior: The room description contains Lorem Ipsum placeholder text, inconsistent with the rest of the English text.

-Bug Report 10: Incorrect Night Count in Booking Confirmation
+BR 10: Incorrect Night Count in Booking Confirmation
 Summary: The booking confirmation displays an incorrect night count when selecting all available dates.
 Steps to Reproduce:
 1. Select all available dates from July 2024, from June 30th to August 3rd.